 - Link values to URL can be defined for boolean, date, list, integer and text format fields.
 You can set a URL base so users can finish constructing a destination URL with their entry in the custom field.
 This can provide context for that piece of information in a different place on the Internet – provided that it has a URL that can be constructed using the information entered.

-If you save for example "https://www.google.com/search?q=%value%" in the Link values to URL field, and the user would fill out the Author field with "William Shakespeare", the user can then click and be directed to a Google search for William Shakespeare.
+https://en.wikipedia.org/w/index.php?search=%value% in the Link values to URL field, and someone filled out this new Author custom field with "William Shakespeare", the value would become clickable and a click would lead to the Wikipedia entry for William Shakespeare.

 This field accepts the following URL variables:

 |%id%||ID of the customized object e.g., the ID of the issue|